acousticainc/controller-script-api-docs/docs/API Sections/Track.md

 :::tip

-All functions that take a track index as an argument will default to an absolute track index that corresponds with the track indexes in Mixcraft.
-However, the optional argument ```bAbsoluteFlag = false``` can be added, which will set the index argument to a relative value, based on the controller fader index.
+All functions that take a track index as an argument will default to a relative track index that corresponds with the bank offset.
+However, the optional argument ```bAbsoluteFlag = true``` can be added, which will set the index argument to an absolute value, based on the tracks index in Mixcraft.

 :::